UI-FASILKOM-OS/sp192/01-Finter/readme.txt

 File: ekan.py

-The Graphical User Interface and the Application for Smart Aquarium E-Kan
+Graphical User Interface and Application for E-Kan Smart Aquarium

+   E-Kan is a smart aquarium, enabling the users to satisfy their pet fish in a monitored environment able to auto-feed, auto-light switching, water and ambient temperature readings also acting as an access point repeater.

 Copyright (c) 2019 Finter Group.
 Authors: